 Although to some, it may seem unusual to add something like cinnamon to coffee, it is traditional in eastern cultures to add spices such as cinnamon as well as cardamom, nutmeg and black pepper due to not only the taste but also because of the many health benefits that these spices offer.

-There are a lot of reasons to add a spice like cinnamon to your coffee, just look at all the ways it helps you:
+There are a lot of reasons to add a spice like cinnamon to your coffee, so lets start with:

 - Enhances the taste of coffee – Ok this obvious